 Alcohol and Other Drug Use

 Unhealthy alcohol and drugs use is linked to serious health issues including addiction and cancer, and can affect workplace productivity through absenteeism, lateness, staff turnover, accidents and reduced performance.
 Alcohol and drug abuse can also affect staff morale and health.
-A workplace can support healthy alcohol and drug behaviour by having clear policies, education and employee assistance programs.
+A workplace can support healthy alcohol and drug behaviour by having clear policies and providing education opportunities to staff.